Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Related Work

 These last methods particularly relate to MaxWEnt.
-In particular, the DARE algorithm \citep{deMathelin2023DARE} produces a sample at the edge of the consistent hypothesis set by enlarging the network weights while maintaining the loss under an acceptable threshold.
-However, DARE presents some limitations when using softmax activation at the end layer, as the use of large weights induces the saturation of the activation for out-of-distribution data.
+In particular, the DARE algorithm \citep{deMathelin2023DARE} produces a deep ensemble at the edge of the consistent hypothesis set by enlarging the network weights while maintaining the loss under an acceptable threshold.
+However, the DARE approach is limited to the use of the mean squared error loss function with linear end activation.
 Moreover, the DARE training requires the control of the penalization term to avoid numerical issues when the weights become too large.
 With the MaxWEnt approach, the training is more stable, as the weight distribution is centered on the weights $\overline{w}$ of a pretrained network.
-It also works with softmax activation because of the symmetric increase of the weights.
-Indeed, enlarging the weight variance causes the prediction of both highly negative and positive network outputs for OOD data.
+It also works with softmax activation because of the symmetric expansion of the weight distribution.

-\subsection{Bayesian Neural Network Priors and Stochastic Models}
+\subsection{Bayesian neural network priors and stochastic models}

 Since the seminal work of Jaynes on Bayesian priors \citep{jaynes1968priorprobability}, an ongoing discussion has been opened about the use of the maximum entropy method for assigning priors in Bayesian modeling.
-This method, considered "thought-provoking" \citep{mackay2003informationTheory}, is generally not recommended \citep{gelman2020Stanwiki}.
+This method, considered ``thought-provoking'' \citep{mackay2003informationTheory}, is generally not recommended \citep{gelman2020Stanwiki}.
 With the proposed MaxWEnt approach, we do not plan to further extend this discussion.
-We do not argue that the maximum entropy method is the "optimal" way to select a prior, as such a statement depends on the considered notion of optimality.
-Actually, we advocate for the use of MaxWEnt for OOD detection, but do not recommend this method to improve the test accuracy.
+We do not argue that the maximum entropy method is the ``optimal'' way to select a prior, as such a statement depends on the considered notion of optimality.
+Actually, we advocate for the use of MaxWEnt for OOD detection but do not recommend this method to improve the test accuracy.
 Enlarging the weight entropy may, indeed, induce a loss of test accuracy due to the large weight variance.
-However, we show in our experiments that one can always use "shrunk" version of the weight distribution learned by MaxWEnt when looking for accurate inference while sampling over the whole distribution for OOD detection (cf. Section \ref{uci-results-sec}).
+However, we show in our experiments that one can always use a ``shrunk'' version of the weight distribution learned by MaxWEnt when looking for accurate inference while sampling over the whole distribution for OOD detection (cf. Section \ref{uci-results-sec}).